SteemCommunity/steem/README.md

 # Building

-See [doc/building.md](doc/building.md) for detailed build instructions, including compile-time options, and specific commands for Linux (Ubuntu LTS) or macOS.
+See [doc/building.md](doc/building.md) for detailed build instructions, including compile-time options, and specific commands for Linux (Ubuntu LTS), macOS or Windows with WSL and CLion.

 # Testing